mickfuzz/makecode-platformer-add-an-enemy/README.md

 ### We add enemies like we add food. @fullscreen

-We are going to add enemies to the game in the same way we add the strawberry food.
+We add enemies to the game the same way we add the strawberry food.
-So we add food by using a loop that turns all the yellow squares in a tile map into a sprite of kind Food.
+**We use a loop** (to save time) that turns all the yellow squares in a tile map into a sprite of kind Food.
-We use a loop to save time and numbers of block.
-Find the following loop blocks in the starting code.
+Find the following loop in the code.
 ```block

 namespace myTiles {